Project status

 This project is delivered with investment from the Victorian Government.

-Environmental assessments will be undertaken to inform the delivery of works to ensure marine life is considered during project delivery.
+Environmental assessments have been undertaken to inform the delivery of works.

 Who are we working with?